vmware/terraform-provider-avi/website/docs/d/avi_vsvip.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `bgp_peer_labels` - Select bgp peers, using peer label, for vsvip advertisement.
+Field introduced in 20.1.5.
+Maximum of 128 items allowed.
 * `cloud_ref` - It is a reference to an object of type cloud.
 Field introduced in 17.1.1.
 * `dns_info` - Service discovery specific data including fully qualified domain name, type and time-to-live of the dns record.
 Field introduced in 17.1.1.
 Maximum of 1000 items allowed.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `east_west_placement` - Force placement on all service engines in the service engine group (container clouds only).
 Field introduced in 17.1.1.
 Allowed in basic(allowed values- false) edition, essentials(allowed values- false) edition, enterprise edition.
 * `ipam_selector` - Determines the set of ipam networks to use for this vsvip.
 Selector type must be selector_ipam and only one label is supported.
 Field introduced in 20.1.3.
-* `labels` - Key value pairs for granular object access control.
-Also allows for classification and tagging of similar objects.
-Field introduced in 20.1.2.
-Maximum of 4 items allowed.
+* `markers` - List of labels to be used for granular rbac.
+Field introduced in 20.1.5.
 * `name` - Name for the vsvip object.
 Field introduced in 17.1.1.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Field introduced in 17.1.1.
 * `tier1_lr` - This sets the placement scope of virtualservice to given tier1 logical router in nsx-t.
 Field introduced in 20.1.1.